google/styleguide/pyguide.md

 Imports are always put at the top of the file, just after any module comments and docstrings and before module globals and constants.
-Imports should be grouped with the order being most generic to least generic:
+Imports should be grouped from most generic to least generic:

 1. Python standard library imports.
 For example: